ioanmeri/vue-js-2-course/18_Final Project - The Stock Trader/readme.md

 & SET_PORTFOLIO mutation

-because it influences both states: portfolio and stocks
+loadData() is a global action because it influences both states: portfolio and stocks